EpsilonSolutions/netscaler-command-reference/docs/ns/ns-ip6/ns-ip6.md

 <b>scope</b>
 Scope of the IPv6 address to be created.
 Cannot be changed after the IP address is created.
 Possible values: global, link-local
-Default value: NS_GLOBAL
+Default value: global

 <b>type</b>
 Type of IP address to be created on the NetScaler appliance.
 Cannot be changed after the IP address is created.
-Possible values: NSIP, VIP, SNIP, GSLBsiteIP, ADNSsvcIP, CLIP Default value: NS_IPV6_SNIP
+Possible values: NSIP, VIP, SNIP, GSLBsiteIP, ADNSsvcIP, RADIUSListenersvcIP, CLIP Default value: SNIP

 <b>vlan</b>
 The VLAN number.